NYC-Based Social Worker

 Teaching & Pedagogy

 Kelsey’s research aims to subvert social work education and practice through lenses of queer irreverence and mess.
 What does that mean?
 She is still learning the answer to that too and looks forward to learning together with her students.
 However, in essence, to Kelsey, this means bringing a critical lens to anything institutionalized (especially the things we are taught in social work school--which is taking place in an institution deeply tied to legacies of settler colonialism and white supremacy) and getting used to a long, messy, and engaged experience that centers community process and accountability over individual product and power gain.
 This process requires intentionality and prioritization, and yet the demands of MSW programs often interrupt or even inhibit this process.
-A parallel process forms between social work classrooms and social work settings, and therefore if we hope to share liberatory spaces in the field, Kelsey believes it is the responsibility of instructors to share liberatory spaces in the classroom.
-Through guest lecturing, teaching associateships, and serving as a lead instructor, Kelsey looks forward to being on this road with each and all of her students.
+A parallel process forms between social work classrooms and social work settings, and therefore, if we hope to share liberatory spaces in the field, Kelsey believes it is the responsibility of instructors to share liberatory spaces in the classroom.
+Through guest lecturing, teaching associateships, and serving as a lead instructor, Kelsey looks forward to being on this road with each one of her students.

 Teaching Appointments